 INAF Libraries (OPAC BiblioWin)

-The Italian Catalogue of Periodicals ACNP contains Italian and
+Search in The Italian Catalogue of Periodicals ACNP contains Italian and

 International journals, both print and online formats, owned by partecipating Italian libraries.